imsoulfly/local_hex_repo/README.md

 * __auth_token__: This token is a secret string of your choice to also be used later by the local or CI/CD environments to authenticate via the `Mix` tool.
 Suggestion: Best to be provided via ENV vars via your infrastructure to not have it included in your codebase.

-* __repositories_path__: The folder where published packages of your libs are stored.
-In case you are using volumes for Docker instances it might be necessary to customize this for example.

 * __repositories__: Currently only the a single `main` repository is possible to be configured.

 * __name__: Name of the repository which also is used in the `hex.config` and `deps` configuration

-* __store__: Currently it's only possible to choose `:local` to store packages.
+* __store__: Currently it's only possible to choose `LocalHex.Storage.Local` to store packages.
 More adapters are planned like `S3` and other protocols.
+See the Adapter modules for their configuration

 * __private_key__: Private key generated via `ssh` or any other way.
 This is used to sign packages.
 Suggestion: It's best to be provided via your infrastructure and not to be included in your codebase.